-But few realize how powerful produce, eaten daily, is in fighting off the bad guys in your body and help ward off disease and aging.
+There are various kinds of “detox cleanses” out there.
+People go on these “cleanses” as a means of helping their body get rid of harmful toxins.
+But few realize how powerful produce is in fighting off the bad guys in your body and helping ward off disease and aging.
 Eating half of all your meals and snacks in fruits and vegetables is your best daily “detox cleanse.”

-Blood oranges’ big bonus is the added benefits of anthocyanins from their red color.
+Blood oranges’ big bonus is the added benefit of anthocyanins in their red color.
 These powerful phytonutrients, found in orange-red, blue-purple colored fruits and vegetables like blueberries, add even more disease-fighting nutrients to blood oranges.
 Anthocyanins’ health benefits appear to be a result of properties beyond their antioxidant abilities, so they may even be more capable of fighting cardiovascular disease, blood pressure, and chronic inflammation.
 A lot more research is still needed to understand better how they work in the body, but there is enough research now to show anthocyanins disease-fighting attributes.

-When it comes to brain health, anthocyanin in food may also be helpful.
+When it comes to brain health, anthocyanins may also be helpful.
 These phytonutrients along with other phytonutrients may decrease inflammation in the brain, improve brain signals, and improve blood flow to the brain.
 In fact, some of these anthocyanins can cross the blood-brain barrier, having a more direct beneficial effect in the brain.
 Research suggests that the phytonutrient group of flavonoids, including anthocyanins, may enhance memory and help prevent age-related declines in mental functioning.

-Blood oranges require a period of cold to grow and develop their anthocyanins.
-So they are not available all year round like other oranges.
+Blood oranges require a period of cold to grow and develop their anthocyanins, so they are not available all year round like other oranges.
 They are, however, available in the dead of winter like January, February, and March when we need some extra disease-protecting nutrients.